What is the capital of Greenland?

 Country Name | Greenland |

-Full Country Name | none |
+Full Country Name | None |

-Local - Long | none |
+Local - Long | None |

 Local - Short | Kalaallit Nunaat |

-Etymology- history of name | named by Norwegian adventurer Erik THORVALDSSON (Erik the Red) in A.D.
-985 in order to entice settlers to the island |
+Etymology- history of name | Mamed by Norwegian adventurer Erik THORVALDSSON (Erik the Red) in A.D.
+985 to entice settlers to the island |

-Government Type | parliamentary democracy (Parliament of Greenland or Inatsisartut) |
+Government Type | Parliamentary democracy (Parliament of Greenland or Inatsisartut) |

 Capital Name | Nuuk (Godthaab) |